bigwiginfohub-wq/TRACEBIND-Atmosphere/manuscript/manuscript.md

 TRACEBIND was evaluated under synthetic, empirical, and prospective blinded protocols—including GroupKFold cross-validation, Fourier surrogate phase scrambling, Leave-One-Storm-Out (LOSO) rank stability, ERA5 atmospheric reanalysis benchmarks, and a prospective $N=20$ access-controlled blinded trial (Phase 8 C2).
 Synthetic and Phase 5/7 baseline evaluations confirm linear asymptotic scaling $O(P)$ and demonstrate that Tier 1 phase organization dominates global field variance ($\approx 84.8\%$ of variance in PCA), while Tier 2 geometric descriptors operate in orthogonal kinematic dimensions.

 Furthermore, prospective blinded testing of scalar Kinematic Phase Coherence ($C_\phi$) in Phase 8 C2 demonstrates that macro phase organization acts as a universal descriptor of synoptic-scale hydrodynamic organization rather than a unique signature of tropical cyclones ($p = 0.7863$, Hedges' $g = -0.0037$).
 This negative result prospectively falsifies the interpretation of scalar $C_\phi$ as a standalone cyclone discriminator while providing empirical evidence for its role as an upstream organizational filter within the hierarchical taxonomy.
+A subsequent companion study (*TRACEBIND-Albatross*) independently characterized the frozen $C_\phi$ operator, demonstrating numerical stability, identifying an implementation-sensitive preprocessing issue affecting circulation-center estimation, and reporting a moderate association between Global $C_\phi$ and the spatial concentration of local vortical structures.

 ---